praekelt/praekelt/docs/tools.rst

 Sideloader
 ----------

-Our DevOps team automate deploys using Sideloader, our tool that creates deb packages from github repos.
+Our SRE team automate deploys using Sideloader, our tool that creates deb packages from github repos.
 To enable a repo for this deploy automation, create a .deploy.yaml file in your repository, listing dependencies and scripts.

 We then use puppet to install the debs whenever a new one is published.
-Ask our DevOps team for help with Sideloader, and to set up the puppet automation to install the debs.
+Ask our SRE team for help with Sideloader, and to set up the puppet automation to install the debs.

 We can optionally set up a post commit hook to deploy any changes that are